mileusnicmilica/ETL-and-Data-Warehouses/README.md

-# ETL-and-Data-Warehouses
+# ETL and Data Warehouses

-This repository contains the ETL project developed in Visual Studio using SSIS and SQL Server Management Studio (SSMS).
+This repository contains an ETL project developed in Visual Studio using SQL Server Integration Services (SSIS) and SQL Server Management Studio (SSMS).

-The project demonstrates extraction, transformation, and loading of data into a data warehouse, including interactive system integration.
+The project demonstrates the process of extracting, transforming, and loading data into a data warehouse, following a dimensional modeling approach.

 ## Tools Used
+- SQL Server Integration Services (SSIS)
 - SQL Server Management Studio (SSMS)
-- SQL Server Integration Services (SSIS)
 - Visual Studio

-## Contents
+## Repository Structure
+- `SSIS/` – SSIS packages implementing ETL workflows (dimension and fact tables)
-- `Source_Data/` – Visual Studio project files and SSIS packages
+- `VisualStudio/` – Visual Studio solution and project configuration files
+- `Docs/` – Additional project documentation (in Serbian)
+- `README.md` – Project overview

 ## Project Overview
-The project covers:
+The project includes:
-- Designing and implementing ETL workflows
+- Design and implementation of ETL workflows
+- Data extraction from source systems
 - Data transformation and cleansing
 - Loading data into a data warehouse
-- Interactive system integration
+- Implementation of dimension and fact tables

+## Notes
+This project was developed as part of an academic course and focuses on demonstrating core ETL and data warehousing concepts.